gboudreau/certbot-heroku/README.md

 If you are paying anything to Heroku for your app, you can use Heroku's ACM feature to automatically generate and renew Let's Encrypt certificates for your app.
 Ref: https://devcenter.heroku.com/articles/automated-certificate-management

-If you are using Heroku free plan, or can't or don't want to use ACM, continue below.
+**If you are using Heroku free plan, sadly, Heroku discontinued support for SSL for you.**

+And thus, this plugin is not deprecated, unless you somehow can't or don't want to use ACM.
+If so, continue below.

 ## How to use